ComputationalRadiationPhysics/picongpu/docs/source/usage/metadata.rst

       appropriate maintenance effort.
 We therefore do not aim to describe simulations exhaustively.
     * (De-)Serialisation: We do not provide infrastructure to fully or partially reconstruct C++ objects from the dumped information.
+    * Standardisation or generalisation of the format: The format and content are the result of our best effort to be useful.
+Any form of standardisation or generalisation beyond this scope requires a resources commitment from outside the PIConGPU development team.
+We are happy to implement any such result.

 The Format